 How it all started – History of Belgian chocolate

 A tradition of making chocolate is quite long in Belgium, and it goes back to the 17th century.
-This is the time when Spanish brought this fine ingredient from Central America to Europe.
+This is the time when Spanish brought that fine ingredient from Central America to Europe.
 It was traditionally used by Aztecs and Mayas, who called it a drink from the gods.
 Since Belgium was at that time a part of the Spanish Kingdom, the ingredient was introduced largely there, as well.

-Belgian chocolate shops
+Belgian chocolate shops in Bruges

-My favorite chocolate shops in Bruges
+The best chocolate shops in Bruges

-# The Choco Line
+The Chocolate Line

 There are few Dumon stores in Bruges, so it’s easy to find them and enjoy in high quality and stylish chocolates.